 When you can recognize employee isolation and address it with encouragement to connect with peers and colleagues regularly, you present an opportunity to create stronger working relationships.
 Including those that may be dormant and can afford to be resuscitated.

-Now, the Gallup study says friendships.
+The Gallup study says friendships.
 Do you have to be friends with everyone you work with?
-No. The choice is always yours nor am I suggesting forcing people to develop friendships with their peers or colleagues.
-Some are quite content to keep their work pals 9-5 pm while others have some of their closest friendships with those they work with.
+No. The choice is always yours.
+Some are quite content to keep their work pals 9-5 pm, while others have some of their closest friendships with those they work with.

 Connecting with others, knowing the in-person contact and social engagement was once a regular and often ‘fun’ aspect of work, is human nature.
 It can be an easy solution to help alleviate stress ‘at work.’